leonbeckmann/lkm-tlskit/README.md

 It must be ensured that the tasks list contains the task_struct of a task that is terminated or killed, otherwise the kernel would panic.
-Therefore, the *do_exit* function is hooked via the ftrace hooking technique to reinsert the task into the tasks list, before the *do_exit* function is executed.
+Therefore, the *do_exit* function is hooked via the ftrace hooking technique to reinsert the task into the tasks list, before the real *do_exit* function will be executed.
 Further, the proc filter is removed for the corresponding pid, such that the process is only hidden during its lifetime and not for upcoming processes that obtain the same pid.

+* **Socket hiding:**

+A socket can be hidden from user space regarding its transport protocol (TCP/UDP) and its assigned port.
+This is implemented by hooking the *recvmsg()* syscall and the *show()* methods of the udp, udp6, tcp and tcp6 sequence operations from the */proc* directory.

 * **Keylogger:**